shihyuntang/igrins_rv/README.md

 News:\
 **2020/12/05: igrins_rv v0.9.5-beta.1 public beta is under internal review and testing!!**\
+------------>  update with moding the flux suppression effect\
 2020/08/04: igrins_rv v0.9-beta.1 public beta is under internal review and testing!!\
 2020/06/23: igrins_rv v0.85 is under internal review.. will come to public soon!!